iamkrati/LeetCode-Filter/README.md

    <img src="second.png">
   </li><br/>
   <li>
-    Once you enter your LeetCode Id, it will display your stats and select a random question for practise.
+    Once you enter your LeetCode Id, it will display your stats and select a random question for practice.
 You can choose questions from different topics(e.g Dynamic Programming, Trees etc) and set the difficulty level of your choice.
     <br/><br/>
     <img src="third.png">
   </li>